Unify the United with Unity

 Such an adventure 2024 has been, especially the fall where we couldn’t catch a breath.
 Of course, my wife’s Dodgers finished the job while yet another Milwaukee season ends in heartbreak.
 My boys are now 9 and 6 and explaining how the world works gets to be quite exhausting, especially when I can’t even make heads or tails of anything.
 Of course, most of us know why that is…

 Now that the world stage is off the circus and we can get back to a world without hourly attack ads and propaganda, let’s not forget that simple but elusive talking point of unity that everyone preaches and still gets dismantled.
-After all, the American Association of Dermatology’s Unity presidency ends in March, and we still have work to do.
+After all, the American Academy of Dermatology’s Unity presidency ends in March, and we still have work to do.

 Dermatologists, at least many of you, have stood solid ground to make derm great again.
 We spent the year fighting for better physician reimbursements in a world of 26% increase compared to the commensurate rises matching inflation for institutions.
 We have more conferences that are just derm-run without industry participation that have a strong cult following and were a blast to be part of.
 The chat rooms and social media presence have been a lot calmer and more productive, and the advocacy movements gain ground every year in both money and marching.
 Look at that—we’re actually doing something right!